 Farm-to-table foodie couples will love this one.
-Smith Fork Ranch operates their own organic farm and encourages guests to get their hands dirty harvesting ingredients for meal prep.
+Smith Fork Ranch operates its own organic farm and encourages guests to get their hands dirty harvesting ingredients for meal prep.
 They also offer a Wine Spectator-endorsed wine selection.
-Expect comfortable luxury an perfectly-designed guest rooms here—Smith Fork Ranch is owned by Linda and Marley Hodgson, who also founded the luxury leather goods brand Ghurka.
+Expect comfortable luxury and perfectly-designed guest rooms here—Smith Fork Ranch is owned by Linda and Marley Hodgson, who also founded the luxury leather goods brand, Ghurka.

-The Hideout Lodge & Guest Ranch, Shell, Wyoming
+The Hideout Lodge & Guest Ranch in Shell, Wyoming

-Find the ultimate tranquility at this adults-only ranch.
-Honeymooners can opt to stay in a private cabin with a hot tub (perfect for stargazing at night), a couple’s massage and an intimate culinary experiences.
-And with four million acres of National Forest all around you, it might just feel like the two of you have the entirety of Big Sky country all to yourselves.
+Find the ultimate tranquility at the adults-only Triple Creek Ranch.
+Honeymooners can opt to stay in a private cabin that includes a hot tub (perfect for stargazing at night), a couple’s massage, and intimate culinary experiences.
+And with four million acres of national forest all around you, it might just feel like the two of you have the entirety of Big Sky country all to yourselves.

 Over half of Flathead Lake Lodge’s guests return each year, so that means it’s a 50-50 shot that honeymooning here could become your new annual tradition.
-Not only is this lodge located just minutes away from Glacier National Park, but it is also located on the largest fresh water lake in the west.
-Fly fishing, lake fishing, whitewater rafting are all at your fingertips.
+Not only is this lodge located just minutes away from Glacier National Park, but it is also located on the largest freshwater lake in the West.
+Fly fishing, lake fishing, and whitewater rafting are all at your fingertips.